Delivering Python Based Applications For Windows Users

 • Setting up environment variables on user machines

-• Updating the application with newer version whenever needed
+• Updating the application with newer versions whenever needed

 Quite evidently, it turned into a nightmare!

 After uncounted rounds of coffee, we found a better way to do it.
-This profound way is called ‘Creating Executables’.
-It triumphs over the hectic way of deploying a set of code on user’s machine.
+This profound way is called ‘Creating Executables.’
+It triumphs over the hectic routine of deploying a set of code on a user’s machine.

 There are multiple ways to create executables for Python code!

-1) You can simply install py2exe by running pip on command prompt
+1. You can simply install py2exe by running pip on the command prompt pip install py2exe

 import math